hasufell/pnmixer/README.md

 Documentation
 -------------
-Run:
+Needed dependencies:
+- doxygen
+- graphviz

+To build the documentation, run:

     make doc

-to build the documentation.
-It's in src/html.
-You can install it via:
+The documentation is built in `src/html`.
+To install it, run:

     make install-doc